-Moffett Field, CA 94035
+Ames Research Center Moffett Field, CA 94035

-A Compact Science Experiment Module-built by students under the mentorship of scientists at NASA's Ames Research Center-was flown to the station in 2014 for the Ames Student Fruit Fly Experiment.
-This project was initiated by the American Society for Gravitational
+A Compact Science Experiment Module-built by students under the mentorship of scientists at NASA's Ames Research Center-was flown to the station in 2014 for the Ames student Fruit Fly Experiment.
+This project was initiated by the American Society for Gravitational and Space Research to give college students hands-on experience with spaceflight research.
+Ames, NanoRacks LLC and the Science and Technology Corporation supported the Ames Student Fruit Fly Experiment.

 A new fruit fly experiment hardware platform is being developed for the space station under a NASA Small Business Innovation Research contract by Techshot (Greenville, IN).
+This is called the Multiuse Variable-gravity Platform (MVP) Drosophila Unit.

 NASA Fly-hardware Capabilities

 Fly Cassette System Compact Science Expt.
 Module Vented Fly Box

 Powered YES YES NO

 Video YES YES NO

 Data storage YES YES NO

 Data uplink NO YES NO

 Data downlink YES YES NO

 Temperature & humidity monitoring YES YES YES

-CO 2 and O 2 monitoring YES YES YES
+CO 2 and O 2 monitoring Possible YES NO

 Separation of generations YES NO NO

 Lighting control YES YES NO

 On-board 1 g control YES NO NO

 Crew time: installation < 1 hour < 1 hour < 1 hour

 Crew time: maintenance 2+ hours per changeout None None